cfpb/design-system/docs/pages/links.md

                   {% include icons/external-link.svg %}
               </a> for further details.
           </p>
+      - variation_is_deprecated: false
-        variation_name: Standard link with icon
+        variation_name: Non-wrapping link with icon
-        variation_description:
-          To prevent the link’s underline from extending under the icon, wrap the link text with a `span.icon-link_text`.
-There can be no whitespace between the text and the opening and closing span tags.
-          Include the icon either prior to or after the `a-link_text`.
-It is important the text and icon are siblings to correctly handle underlines.
-      - variation_name: Non-wrapping icon links
-        variation_description:
-          Icons added to inline links can sometimes break onto the next line.
+        variation_description: Icons added to inline links can sometimes break onto the next line.
 If you want to prevent this, you can add the `__no-wrap` modifier to `.a-link__icon`.
         variation_code_snippet: |-